 Designation of the Assistant Secretary-General for human rights to lead UN efforts to put an end to intimidation and reprisals against those cooperating with the UN on human rights

 The Secretary-General publicly expressed his deep alarm in October 2016 over the increase in reprisals and intimidation against people cooperating with the UN on human rights.
 He noted that “such acts undermine the effectiveness and credibility of the UN, and are an attack on the Organization itself” and that “these courageous individuals are often our only eyes and ears in extremely tough environments – and we owe them our best possible support.”
-The Secretary-General announced that, after consultations with the High Commissioner for Human Rights, he had asked Andrew Gilmour, Assistant Secretary-General for Human Rights, to lead the efforts within the UN system to address intimidation and reprisals against those cooperating with the UN on human rights.
-These efforts will build on and complement existing efforts, and will include strengthened engagement with Member States and other key interlocutors.
+The Secretary-General announced that, after consultations with the High Commissioner for Human Rights, he had designated designated the Assistant Secretary-General for Human Rights to lead the efforts within the UN system to address intimidation and reprisals against those cooperating with the UN on human rights.
+These efforts build on and complement existing efforts, and include strengthened engagement with Member States and other key interlocutors.
 Andrew Gilmour first served in this role (2016-2019), followed by Ilze Brands Kehris (2020-present).

 Currently, multiple actors are engaged in responding to reprisals within the UN system, including OHCHR, the Human Rights Council, special procedures and treaty bodies.
-However, as the Secretary-General has recognized, more needs to be done to enhance prevention and respond to all cases of reprisals across the UN system and give this issue the attention it deserves.
+However, as successive reports of the Secretary Secretary-General have emphasized, more needs to be done to enhance prevention and respond to all cases of reprisals across the UN system and give this issue the attention it deserves.

-Based on this assessment, the Secretary-General announced his intention to strengthen the collection of information on such abuses by asking all parts of the UN system to report more regularly on such cases and encouraging them to take appropriate measures.
-The Assistant Secretary-General will engage the United Nations system, Member States and other stakeholders in this regard, and advise the Secretary-General and the High Commissioner how to ensure strengthened UN wide action for prevention of, protection against, investigation into and accountability for reprisals.
+Based on this assessment, the Secretary-General has urged UN entities to strengthen the collection of information on such abuses by asking all parts of the UN system to report more regularly on such cases and encouraging them to take appropriate measures.
+The Assistant Secretary-General engages the United Nations system, Member States and other stakeholders in this regard, and advises the Secretary-General and the High Commissioner how to ensure strengthened UN wide action for prevention of, protection against, investigation into and accountability for reprisals.

-In expanding and strengthening the UN’s response to reprisals across the Organization, the Assistant Secretary-General intends to focus on the following areas:
+In expanding and strengthening the UN’s response to reprisals across the Organization, the Assistant Secretary-General focuses on the following areas:

 comprehensive system for preventing and addressing intimidation and reprisals throughout the UN system, including by improving and coordinating response by all UN actors;

-high-level engagement on reprisals, including on how to prevent reprisals from occurring and ensuring action on urgent cases and ensure appropriate action when reprisals occur.
-A constructive dialogue with all stakeholders will be pursued, in particular with Member States and civil society;
+high-level engagement on reprisals, including on how to prevent reprisals from occurring and ensuring action on urgent cases and ensure appropriate action when reprisals occur, through a constructive dialogue with all stakeholders, in particular with Member States and civil society;

 cooperation with all actors involved.
-Recognising and welcoming ongoing activities by various actors on reprisals, the work of the Assistant Secretary-General will be integrated into, complement and strengthen efforts already underway.
+Recognising and welcoming ongoing activities by various actors on reprisals, the work of the Assistant Secretary-General is integrated into, complement and strengthens other efforts underway.